Fleas in Cats and Dogs

 - Brewers yeast to rub into fur and add to food, Apple cider vinegar added to food

-Natural Pets cat and dog range Tagiwig has a homeopathic and herbal remedy called Jumpies, which has been designed specifically pets that suffer from external parasite complaints – fleas.
+Natural Pets cat and dog range Tagiwig has a homeopathic and herbal remedy called Jumpies and also a homeopathic only remedy called Jumpies (Hom), which has been designed specifically pets that suffer from external parasite complaints – fleas.
 It can be applied to your pet or given internally by adding to their food.